 2 I am content to think of specification flux as either a single principle or set of principles in cooperation.

 3 The emergence of new properties at each new level of complexity in the development of the universe does not seem to negate the continuing influence of basic characteristics that continue to affect each level.
-Specification flux and the envelope of movement towards increased complexity are just as much a part of biological life as the baryonic matter from which it arose.
+Specification flux and the envelope of movement towards increased complexity are just as much a part of biological life as the particle energy from which it arose.

 4 This view of ethics is not incompatible with religious beliefs per se.
 If you believe that God created the universe, it should not surprise you that we can learn something by observing that universe.